ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Each Access Token in a token series includes the claim "token_series_id", with value the identifier of the token series that the Access Token belongs to.

-* When issuing the first Access Token in a token series, the AS includes the parameter "token_series_id" in the Access Token Response to the Client, with value the identifier of the token series that the Access Token belongs to.
+* When issuing the first Access Token in a token series, the AS includes the parameter "token_series_id" in the Access Token Response to the client, with value the identifier of the token series that the Access Token belongs to.

 * When C requests from the AS an Access Token that dynamically updates its current access rights to access protected resources at the same audience, C sends to the AS an Access Token Request such that: